Crust punk: 1980s

 Crust punk was established by the bands Amebix and Antisect, who both growing out of the anarcho-punk scene and made use of dark, morbid and post-apocalyptic imagery.
 Amebix had begun their career playing a style more indebted to Killing Joke, while Antisect began playing simply anarcho-hardcore punk.
 Amebix first embraced metal influences on their 1983 album No Sanctuary, while Antisect did so on their 1985 EP Out from the Void.
 These releases were the earliest crust punk releases, with Amebix's subsequent album Arise (1985) codifying the sound of the genre.
 However, Amebix also brought a wider scope of influences than most other bands in the genre, particularly post-punk bands including Public Image Ltd., Bauhaus, Joy Division and especially Killing Joke.
 Soon, the first wave of crust punk bands was solidified with the formations of Hellbastard, Deviated Instinct and Concrete Sox.
 This early wave of the genre was closely related to the nascent extreme metal scene, with the members of Amebix and Hellhammer even being in the same tape trading circles, influencing one another.

 In the following years, the genre spread to other countries.
-The largest of these was the Swedish crust punk and d-beat scene which early on produced Anti Cimex and Agnoni, who both quickly toured the United Kingdom.
+The largest of these was the Swedish crust punk and d-beat scene which early on produced Anti Cimex and Agoni, who both quickly toured the United Kingdom.
 From this scene soon originated the Swedish death metal scene, which would be brought to prominence by Entombed.

 American crust punk began in New York City, in the mid-1980s, with the work of Nausea.
 The group emerged from the Lower East Side squat scene and New York hardcore, living with Roger Miret of Agnostic Front.
 The early work of Neurosis, from San Francisco, also borrowed from Amebix, and inaugurated crust punk on the West Coast.
 Disrupt (Boston), Antischism (South Carolina), Misery and Destroy (Minneapolis) were also significant U.S. crust groups.

 In the late 1980s, bands including Doom, Excrement of War, Electro Hippies and Extreme Noise Terror began to merge crust punk with the sound of UK hardcore punk, creating the crustcore subgenre.
 Felix Havoc described Extreme Noise Terror's segment of the "Earslaughter" split album with Chaos UK as the first album in the genre.